 Learning to walk doesn’t happen overnight and neither does learning how to sleep.
 The term “sleep training” sounds harsh so, let’s call it sleep learning since we are talking about a skill.
 The best way to work on a skill is to give assistance and then reduce the time using the assistance.
 To help you child sleep, you can develop a good night time routine to transition into a calmer state and then slowly reduce the time you spend assisting your child with falling asleep.

 It sounds easy but I know that it’s not and that’s why I work with parents to figure out what and why a certain method will work.
 That’s why books work for some but not others because the information is general and what works for one may not work for the next.

-To end your sleepless nights, visit the Living Life page for sample routines, a baby sleep chart, and much more!
-You can also watch a free sleep webinar for more tips and tricks on helping your child sleep!
+To help end your sleepless nights, visit the Parent Resources page for sample routines, a baby sleep chart, and much more!
 You aren’t alone with your struggle to get a good night of sleep and you don’t have to continue it alone either!